Vatsal-Malaviya/the_ultimate_scrum_simulator/README.md

-# scrum-simulation-tool
+# Scrum Simulator 🚀

-This is scrum simulation tool README file.

-This is team Doshi and we are on a mission to create an exemplary project under the supervision of Dr. Kevin Gary.
+## Project Objective 🎯

+Welcome to the Scrum Simulator project!
+This simulation tool lets you step into the exciting world of Scrum, with a cast of characters including an Admin 👑, Students 👨‍🎓, Game Master 🧙‍♂️, Moderator 🧐, and Observer 👀.

+Our mission 🌟 is to create an immersive experience in which students can become developers 🛠️, Scrum Masters 🦸‍♂️, or Product Owners 📦, and take part in a lifelike narrative of a Scrum board.
+The game setup is carefully crafted by a Game Master, the mastermind 🧙‍♂️, and closely monitored by a Moderator to ensure an authentic Scrum adventure.

-Team
+## Meet the Team 👥

+Our project is driven by a passionate team of developers:

-- Vatsal Malaviya
+- Vatsal Malaviya 🧑‍💻
-- Akshat Jain
+- Akshat Jain 🧑‍💻
-- Ansh Agrawal
+- Ansh Agrawal 🧑‍💻
-- Rishabh Alkeshkumar Doshi
+- Rishabh Alkeshkumar Doshi 🧑‍💻
-- Satya Partha Varun Ramaraju
+- Satya Partha Varun Ramaraju 🧑‍💻